Although not all introverts have social anxiety, I am one who does — and it’s an invisible battle that I face almost

-I really just want to float unnoticed at family gatherings, but some people are nosy and pushy, and they ask questions.
+I really just want to float unnoticed at family gatherings, but some people are nosy and pushy, and ask questions.
 “Have you gotten a new job yet?
-When are you going to get pregnant?
-It seems like it’s taking forever!”
+When are you going to get pregnant again?
+It’s taking forever!”
 These rude and invasive questions would annoy anyone (even someone who doesn’t have social anxiety), but for me, they put me on overload as I try to answer and not stutter.
 Having so many people close to me and in my business all at once overwhelms me, because I really just want to be the introverted wallflower that I am.
-I try to separate myself a little, then answer their questions one at a time.
+I try to mentally (and sometimes physically) separate myself a little, then answer their questions one at a time.

 6. Anything that requires me to be the center of attention

 Talk about a recipe for blushing, stuttering, and feeling like I acted dumb!
-Introverts don’t want to be the center of attention to begin with, but when they have social anxiety, it may cause them to shut down in these situations.
-One prime example would be “Back to School Night” at my job.
-I am the center of attention all night and have to answer lots of questions from eager parents, ready to kick off a new school year.
-When it’s all over, I find myself feeling like my responses were inarticulate and jumbled.
-I know I’m knowledgeable in teaching since I’ve done it for ten years, so I know I have both the experience and the chops, but I still worry about stumbling over my answers — which, ironically, will lead to me doing just that.
+Introverts don’t want to be the center of attention to begin with, but when they also experience social anxiety, it can cause them to shut down.
+One prime example is our annual “Back to School Night” at my job.
+I’m the center of attention all night and have to answer lots of questions from eager parents, ready to kick off a new school year.
+When it’s all over, I worry that my responses were inarticulate and jumbled.
+I’ve been teaching for ten years, so I know I have both the experience and the chops, but I still worry about stumbling over my answers — which, ironically, leads to me doing just that.